vljlangen/ville-langen-cv-latex/README.md

 ## Attributions

 * The theme for this CV has been forked from the [Forty Seconds CV](https://github.com/PandaScience/FortySecondsCV) theme by René Wirnata.
-* FortySecondsCV, in turn, is based on the style ideas of the [Twenty Seconds Curriculum Vitae in LaTex](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex) by Carmine Spagnuolo.
+* Forty Seconds CV, in turn, is based on the style ideas of the [Twenty Seconds Curriculum Vitae in LaTex](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex) by Carmine Spagnuolo.
 * Language icons in the template have been taken from [GoSquared's repository](https://github.com/gosquared/flags).

 ## License